itzzjb/MERN-Fullstack-Notes-App/frontend/README.md

 Now, we can create a new file called `SignUpModel.tsx` in the `components` directory.

 We would need to create the UI model for the SignUp button in the `App.tsx` file.

+Now, let's also create the login modal in a new file called `LoginModal.tsx` in the `components` directory.